Matt Hancock: Pandemic Diaries

 In April 2022, it was announced that Hancock would publish his diaries during the COVID-19 pandemic called Pandemic Diaries with Biteback Publishing, cowritten by Isabel Oakeshott.
 The royalties were planned to be donated to NHS charities.
 The book was to be released in December 2022.

-The book was not based on a diary but was written after the fact based on Hancock's recollections as well his records of communications.
-It dismisses allegations that moving patients into care homes caused deaths arguing that the staff in care homes were the vector of disease.
-The book is critical of Dominic Cummings.
+The book was not based on a diary, but was written after the fact.
+It was based on Hancock's recollections, as well his records of communications.
+It dismissed allegations that moving patients into care homes caused deaths, arguing that the staff in care homes were the vector of disease.
+The book was also critical of Dominic Cummings.

-Reviews comment that the book presented too positive an image, making Hancock seem unduly prescient with the benefit of hindsight, arguing there may be elements of revisionism.
+Reviews commented that the book presented too positive an image, making Hancock seem unduly prescient with the benefit of hindsight, arguing there may be elements of revisionism.

 Gaby Hinsliff reviewing in The Guardian said that there were kernels of truth about how politicians make decisions in the account but comments on how the book was written with the benefit of hindsight, allowing Hancock to make himself seem prescient.
-Rod Dacombe writing in the i said that was absurd and devoid of literary flair.
-Adam Wagner, writing in Prospect magazine, said that the book had a focus on score settling and self-aggrandisation but that there were some genuine revelations, noting that more will be known when the UK Covid-19 Inquiry reports.
+Rod Dacombe writing in the i, said that the diary was absurd and devoid of literary flair.
+Adam Wagner, writing in Prospect magazine, said that the book had a focus on score settling and self-aggrandisation but that there were some genuine revelations.
+He noted that more will be known when the UK Covid-19 Inquiry reports.
 Wagner argues Hancock's removal of exceptions for protest from proposed lockdown regulations on the grounds that protests could undermine public trust in measures and his criticism of protestors in the book are suggestive that protests were banned based on the political views of protestors, which Wagner thinks would likely constitute government overreach.

 Oakeshott leaked some of the private WhatsApp messages she had access to in a Daily Telegraph article published in February 2023.
 The Telegraph published a series of articles about these leaks in a series called The Lockdown Files.
 One message from April 2020 suggests Hancock told aides that professor Chris Whitty had done "an "evidence review" and recommended "testing of all going into care homes, and segregation whilst awaiting result".
 Hancock allegedly stated this was a "good positive step".
 Later, Hancock allegedly stated he would rather avoid a commitment to test all people going into care homes from the community and "just commit to test & isolate ALL going into care from hospital".
 A spokesman for Hancock said, "These stolen messages have been doctored to create a false story that Matt rejected clinical advice on care home testing".

+Bridgen v Hancock libel case

+In January 2023, Andrew Bridgen MP claimed a tweet by Hancock defamed him by labeling his vaccine criticism as antisemitic.
+The High Court partially struck out Bridgen's case in March 2024 and ordered him to pay £40,000 in costs to Hancock.
+In June 2024, Justice Collins Rice ruled Hancock's tweet was an expression of opinion, not fact, but Bridgen could amend his claim.
+The case remains ongoing as of December 2024.